Roche/pyreadstat/README.md

 to read the files in chunks.

 Every reading function has two arguments row_limit and row_offset that help achieving this. row_offset makes to skip a number of rows before start reading. row_limit makes to stop after a number of rows are read.
-Combining both you can read the file in chunks.
+Combining both you can read the file in chunks inside or outside a loop.

 ```python
 import pyreadstat